Upgrading or renovating your bathroom vanity lighting fixtures can make your mornings brighter and your bathroom ambiance better.

 Luckily, these lights are resistant to vibration and heat.
 They are also quite bright and beautiful.
 But they are quite expensive and consume a lot of energy.
 Sometimes, you may even have to install energy converters to keep it balanced.

-How Many Light Fixture Over Vanity?
+How Many Light Fixtures Over the Bathroom Vanity?

 To have more light spread over the area, make sure it’s long horizontally.

-- Best for: Small vanity space
+Best for: Small vanity space

 Average Price: $20 to $60

 Pro Tips: Don’t get anything bulky, or else it will take away all the attention from the vanity.

 For a bathroom vanity that is average in size, 2 bathroom sconces over the mirror should be fine.

 Best for: Double sink vanities and wide countertops

 Average Price: $40 to $80

 Pro Tips: The placement of vanity lights over the mirror must be proportionately spread.
 That is, depending on the type of light fixture, either place them close to each other at the center or on two sides of the wall just above the mirror.